 (7) The application of mathematical skills relative to computer science e.g. binary number system.

-The course also considers:
+The course also considers the following pedagogical aspects:

 You will be encouraged to create a dynamic and creative atmosphere within your classroom, given insight into how to work well in a practical environment and how to make use of other qualified adults such as classroom assistants.
 To help create such an environment, you need to be both enthusiastic and well organised!

 Lessons need thorough planned and must be appropriately targeted, taking into consideration the variety of abilities and attitudes of your pupils.
 Classroom management will be discussed along with ways to enhance pupil learning and understanding.
+You will also be encouraged to use a reflective and analytical approach to your teaching.

 The course has a large element of in school hands on teaching: The OAKS has excellent working relationships with colleagues at both our lead schools and all other partnership schools, that will contribute to your continuing professional development.